redhat-cop/cert-utils-operator/README.md

 This feature works on [secure routes](https://docs.openshift.com/container-platform/3.11/architecture/networking/routes.html#secured-routes) with `edge` or `reencrypt` type of termination.

 This feature is activated with the following annotation on a route: `cert-utils-operator.redhat-cop.io/certs-from-secret: "<secret-name>"`.
+Routes that are not secured (`tls.termination` field initialized to either `edge` or `reencrypt`) will be ignored even if they have the annotation.

 The following fields of the route will be updated: